tcalmant/ipopo/README.rst

 * Protection of the unregistration loop during the invalidation of JSON-RPC and XML-RPC exporters.
 * The *Dispatcher Servlet* now handles the *discovered* part of the discovery process.
-This simplifies the Multicast Discovery component and supresses a socket bug/feature on BSD (including Mac OS).
+This simplifies the Multicast Discovery component and suppresses a socket bug/feature on BSD (including Mac OS).

 Shell